SergioRoldan/Seths-Network/README.md

         - web3.service.ts: Ts service to provide the whole app of a common and unique way to retrieve and send information asynchronouly to the Blockchain using web3.
 This service also interacts with NeDB service.
         - notifications.service.ts: Ts service to provide the whole app of a common and unique way to send and read notifications emitted by other services or component during the execution of the application.
         - nedb.service.ts: Ts service to provide the whole app of a common and unique way to store and retrieve data from the NeDB indexedDB.
-        - app.module.ts: Root module of the app includings declarations of components and pipes, imports of modules used by the app, providers if any and bootstraps in this case the app component.
+        - app.module.ts: Root module of the app including declarations of components and pipes, imports of modules used by the app, providers if any and bootstraps in this case the app component.
         - app.component.ts: Root component of the application.
 In charge of initialize the events provided by web3 service.
         - app-routing.module.ts: Ts module that defines the routing of the application throug router-outlets to define which components should be displayed according to different paths.
-Specify which routes are available, how should be contructed, which paramets can be added and which components are link to which paths.
+Specifies which routes are available, how should be contructed, which paramets can be added and which components are link to which paths.
+        - /operation: Component used to interact with a certain channel in different ways, based in forms
+            - .ts: Defines the operation of some validators and the submits of form to interact with the blockchain and NeDB through the web3service
+            - .html: Defines two hidden forms to create or update/dispute a channel, depending on the operation passed to its component in the URL
+        - /notifications: Component used to display notifications and errors/warnings and interact with them
+            - .ts: Defines how the interaction with errors and notifications is done
+            - .html: Defines two possibly hidden lists or notifications and errors and allow the interaction with them
+        - /main: Component used to display all accounts available with its address and balance and navigate to them
+            - .ts: Defines how to nagivate to each of the accounts displayed
+            - .html: Defines the list of accounts using a filter through a searchBar
+        - /lightning: To be developed as part of the off-chain interaction of the network
+        - /channels: Component used to display all the channels of an account and create a new one
+            - .ts: Defines how to navigate to each of the channels and how to navigate to operations to create a channel
+            - .html: Defines the list of channels using a filter
+        - /channels-details: Compondnt used to display a channel details and allow the interaction with it
+            - .ts: Defines how the navigation and interaction with the contract is done according to validators and the live cycle of the channel
+            - .html: Defines the channels information, the navigation to channel's operations and some channel simple operations
+        - /account: Component used as route parent of channels, channels-dateials and operations associated with an account
+            - .ts: Subscribe to its account of accounts observable
+            - .html: Displays the account info

 Also:
 - Readme & License